-On April 15, 2021 the Adirondack Mountain Reserve (AMR) and the Department of Environmental Conservation (DEC) will launch a pilot reservation program to test visitor management based on available parking at the privately owned Adirondack Mountain Reserve.
+The reservation system is anticipated to resume on May 1, 2024.
+The Adirondack Mountain Reserve (AMR) and the Department of Environmental Conservation (DEC) continue this reservation program to practice visitor management based on available parking at the privately owned Adirondack Mountain Reserve.
 (This parking is also referred to as the Saint Huberts parking and it is here that all hikes leaving from Lake Road begin.)
 The AMR is a privately owned 7,000-acre land parcel located in the Town of Keene Valley that allows for limited public access through a conservation easement agreement with DEC.

 Who does this program apply to?